 Both saline and silicone come in different sizes and have either smooth or textured shells.
-Each with their own pros and cons, so it is a matter of preference.
+Each has its own pros and cons, so it is a matter of preference.

 How much breast implants cost depends on the location, doctor, and type of implant used.

 Because breasts can continue to develop until a woman reaches her late teens or early 20s, the FDA requires that women be at least 18 years old to get breast augmentation with saline-filled implants and at least 22 years old to receive silicone implants.